cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 The `--medaka` workflow expects to be given as an input a directory containing several sub-directories named in that way (this is a standard output from the program used to generate FASTQ files from Nanopore data).

 - From VS Code, open the script found in `india_nanopore/scripts/run_workflow.sh`.
-- Fix the code in the script where the word _FIXME_ appears.
+- Fix the code in the script where you see the word "_FIXME_".
 Output the results to a directory called `results/consensus/`.
-- Run the fixed nextflow command on the terminal.
+- Run the nextflow command on the terminal.
 This may take ~5 minutes to complete.
 - Once complete, use the file explorer <i class="fa-solid fa-folder"></i> and go to the results folder to open the file in `pipeline_info/execution_report.html`.
   - How long did the workflow take to run?
   - Which step of the pipeline took the longest to run?